open-voice-interoperability/docs/README.md

 [**Open Floor Inter-Agent Message Specification Version 1.0.0**](https://github.com/open-voice-interoperability/docs/blob/main/specifications/ConversationEnvelope/1.0.0/InteroperableConvEnvSpec.md) <br>
 Latest Schema: [Open Floor Inter-Agent Message Schema Version 1.0.0](https://github.com/open-voice-interoperability/docs/blob/main/schemas/conversation-envelope/1.0.0/conversation-envelope-schema.json)

-The OVON Conversation Envelope is a universal JSON structure whose purpose is to allow human or automatic agents (assistants) to interoperably participate in a conversation.
+The Open-Floor Conversation Envelope is a universal JSON structure whose purpose is to allow human or automatic agents (assistants) to interoperably participate in a conversation.
-When coupled with a specific protocol, such as HTTPS, a dialog agent that can generate and send Conversation Envelopes is capable of inter-operating with any other OVON-compliant agent, regardless of the technology or architecture on which that other agent is based.
+When coupled with a specific protocol, such as HTTPS, a dialog agent that can generate and send Conversation Envelopes is capable of inter-operating with any other Open-Floor-compliant agent, regardless of the technology or architecture on which that other agent is based.

-### Dialog Events
+### Dialog Events (Used within an Envelope)

 Latest Specification: [**Open Floor Dialog Event Object Specification Version 1.0.2**](https://github.com/open-voice-interoperability/docs/blob/main/specifications/DialogEvents/1.0.2/InteropDialogEventSpecs.md) <br>
 Latest Schema: [Open Floor Dialog Event Object Schema Version 1.0.2](https://github.com/open-voice-interoperability/docs/blob/main/schemas/dialog-event/1.0.2/dialog-event-schema.json)